 Drop-Off Recycling and Trash

-When you have an abundance of glass, paper, and plastic recyclables or miss the pick-up day, you may take them to one of various citizen drop-off centers.
-You may also drop off unwanted electronics, used paint or motor oil, and unwanted appliances such as refrigerators, stoves, and air conditioners.
-The location closest to Bolton Hill is the Northwest Citizens’ Convenience Center at 2840 Sisson Street (410-396-6070) and is open Monday through Saturday from 9 a.m. until 5 p.m. in the spring, fall, and winter and until 7 p.m. in the summer.
+When you have an abundance of glass, paper, and plastic recyclables or miss the pick-up day, you may take them to one of various citizens’ convenience drop-off centers.
+You may also drop off unwanted electronics and appliances such as refrigerators, stoves, and air conditioners.
+The location closest to Bolton Hill is the Northwest Citizens’ Convenience Center located at 2840 Sisson Street (410-396-6070) and open Monday through Saturday from 9 a.m. until 5 p.m. in the spring, fall, and winter and until 7 p.m. in the summer.

 Complaints and Violations

 Residents are encouraged to work together to ensure streets, sidewalks, and alleys are kept clean, including proper disposal of trash and recycling.
 Landlords: it is your responsibility to ensure tenants are compliant.
 Complaints can submitted to 311.

 Rat populations in older cities like Baltimore have been established for hundreds of years, and they will gladly reside in Bolton Hill if we don’t make our neighborhood as inhospitable as we can for them.
 The best way to deter rats is to ensure that they do not have sources of food by using city-approved trash cans and keeping their lids closed.
 For more City resources on rat eradication, click here.